CanDIG/CanDIGv2/docs/authx-setup.md

 `make clean-authx`

-## Adding New API (WIP)
+## Adding New API

 Let's say the new API is called `example` and the route it redirects to us `http://example.org`.
-This section will help you figure out how to add the details to the setup but is still a work in progress.
+This section will help you figure out how to add the details to the setup.
-The code to deploy a new API does not exist yet.

 - Copy an API template file like `lib/tyk/configuration_templates/api_candig.json.tpl` and give it a name. e.g. api_example.json.tpl